rahimiridzal/MEng-thesis/README.md

-# MEng-thesis
+# MEng EEE Thesis
-Thesis for MEng Electrical and Electronic Engineering at Imperial College London
+Repository for MEng Electrical and Electronic Engineering Thesis at Imperial College London